CGCookie/retopoflow/help/changelist.md

 - Improved reporting and operations with auto saves
 - Fixed NDOF inputs
 - Fixed bug when cancelling Contours cut
-- Improved indication of warnings
+- Improved indication of warnings in Blender menu
 - Consistent fixed span/segment count for all insertions with Strokes
 - Added button to continue editing with active mesh as target
-- Improved start up feedback
 - Added simple rip and rip fill to PolyPen
 - Fixed visual bug when matcaps are not installed
+- Improved handling of when Blender version is outside requirements
+- Restructured and cleaned code base
+- Improved Hive integration

 ### RetopoFlow 3.2.9&rarr;3.3.0